HEROBRINE25MCPE/HEROBRINE25MCPE/README.md

 # Hey, I'm Abhay <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- I am currently my bachelors degree in CS. with specialization in InfoSEC
+- I am currently my bachelors degree in CS. with specialization in InfoSEC in CHANDIGARH UNIVERSITY
 - I am enjoy coding in different languages and mendle with new technology
 - Right now I am learning Data Sturtures and algorithms, also I am trying my brain on JAVA
 - You can reach me here: [LinkedIn](https://www.linkedin.com/in/abhay-tomer-65843b1a0/)